 Living the dream: what it’s like being a dude at Southwestern College

-I feel at home at Southwestern College, and more comfortable studying here than anywhere else I could imagine.
-There is an abundance of wilderness, mountains, and vast landscapes for me to explore in Santa Fe.
+I felt at home at Southwestern College, and more comfortable studying there than anywhere else I could imagine.
+There is an abundance of wilderness, mountains, and vast landscapes to explore in Santa Fe.
 As well, this city is a melting pot for cultural diversity, the arts, visual beauty, and openness, to name a few of Santa Fe’s highlights.
 I feel a nurturing, comforting, soothing, and creative energy here with the pinkish orange and tan landscapes bathed in breathtaking violet sunsets.
 Santa Fe, for me, is a landscape embodiment of the archetypal mother that I’ve longed to find.
 Being a sensitive, half Jewish heavy metal musician with a love for spirituality, nature, self-improvement, counseling, psychology, higher levels of awareness, coffee, and Chihuahuas, I always felt like I was from “The land of misfit toys” in all my other academic and living environments.
-However, at Southwestern College I for once feel at home, welcome, and wholly accepted for who I am.
-For me its better then a dream come true, it’s living the dream.
+However, at Southwestern College I – for once – felt at home, welcome, and wholly accepted for who I am.
+For me it was better then a dream come true, it was living the dream.
 I came to this school after receiving my B.S. in Psychology from Montana State University, and later working as a Mental Health Worker at the Sheppard Pratt psychiatric hospital in Maryland.

-Woo Woo’s and Hoo Doo’s… I will be the first to tell you that this is a fully accredited counseling and art therapy/counseling master’s degree school that is 100% legit with every class you need to be a licensed counselor and/or art therapist, including psychopathology, human development, addictions etc. However for elective credits you can go out to Death Valley National Park as a class and do a vision quest for 10 days, or take a class on Native American spirituality.
+Woo Woo’s and Hoo Doo’s… I will be the first to tell you that this is a fully accredited counseling and art therapy/counseling master’s degree school that is 100% legit with every class you need to be a licensed counselor and/or art therapist, including psychopathology, human development, addictions, etc. However, for elective credits you can go out to Death Valley National Park as a class and do a vision quest for 10 days, or take a class on Native American spirituality.
 There’s even a class on shamanic altars.
-If you’re saying ummm, dude that’s way to new age and woo woo for me, know that this school is indeed woo woo and new age friendly, but is 100% accredited with rigorously transformational coursework.
-Plus there are also many electives on topics such as infant mental health, grief loss and trauma, psychodrama, human sexuality, and much more.
+If you’re saying “Ummm, dude that’s way too new age and ‘woo woo’ for me,” know that this school is indeed ‘woo woo’ and New-Age friendly, but is 100% accredited with rigorously transformational coursework.
+Plus, there are also many electives on topics such as infant mental health, grief loss and trauma, psychodrama, human sexuality, and much more.
 If you’re interested in counseling and/or art therapy, the elective classes here will cover just about any related interest.
-In fact there are so many cool classes sometimes I can’t decide which ones I want to take.
-All and all, this is an open minded, accepting, non-judgmental school that offers classes that are available nowhere else in the country, with a wide variety of classes to cover both the clinical requirements for licensure, and a student’s personal interests in various areas of the field.
+In fact, there are so many cool classes sometimes I can’t decide which ones I want to take.
+All in all, this is an open minded, accepting, non-judgmental school that offers classes that are available nowhere else in the country, with a wide variety of classes to cover both the clinical requirements for licensure, and a student’s personal interests in various areas of the field.

-Maybe you’re thinking ok, Sylvan, well it’s sort of stereotypical of you being a sensitive, half Jewish guy, to go out to the desert in search of enlightenment to study counseling.
+Maybe you’re thinking “Ok, Sylvan, well it’s sort of stereotypical of you being a sensitive, half-Jewish guy, to go out to the desert in search of enlightenment to study counseling.”
 (I may even agree with you on that (chuckling).)
-However what’s not stereotypical of me is being in my bathtub on my 30th birthday here in September just after I started the program, crying because I was (and still am) so incredibly happy to be here in Santa Fe at Southwestern College making my dreams turn into reality.
+However what’s not stereotypical of me is being in my bathtub on my 30th birthday in September just after I started the program, crying because I was (and still am) so incredibly happy to be in Santa Fe.
+I am now a graduate of Southwestern College, turning my dreams into reality.